-For terrestrial vegetation a map at a suitable scale should be provided, with descriptions of the units mapped.
-Sensitive or important vegetation types should be highlighted, including any riparian vegetation, and its' value as habitat for fauna and conservation of specific rare floral and faunal assemblages or community types.
+Provide a map of terrestrial vegetation at a suitable scale with descriptions of the units mapped.
+Sensitive or important vegetation types should be highlighted, including any marine littoral and subtidal zone and riparian vegetation, and their value as habitat for fauna and conservation of specific rare floral and faunal assemblages or community types.
 The existence of rare or threatened species should be specifically addressed.
 The surveys should include species structure, assemblage, diversity and abundance.
 The description should contain a review of published information regarding the assessment of the significance of the vegetation to conservation, recreation, scientific, educational and historical interests.